sfomuseum/go-image-emboss/README.md

     	Enable verbose (debug) logging.
 ```

-_Under the hood this uses the [aaronland/go-colours](https://github.com/aaronland/go-colours) package._
+_Under the hood this uses the [aaronland/go-colours](https://github.com/aaronland/go-colours) package so you should consult it for documentation on "extruders" and "palettes"._

 #### Example